andreib04/andreib04/README.md

 Computer Science Student
 ------------------------

-I am a third year (also the last year) computer science student, passionate about learning new skills and expanding my knowledge.
+I'm a computer science graduate, passionate about learning new skills and expanding my knowledge.

 * 🧠  I'm learning .NET and Angular